Kingxukai/linux/Documentation/arch/x86/boot.rst

    	__u8 data[];
    }

-  Where, the next is a 64-bit physical pointer to the next node of linked list, the next field of the last node is 0; the type is used to identify the contents of data; the len is the length of data field; the data holds the real payload.
+  Where, the woke next is a 64-bit physical pointer to the woke next node of linked list, the woke next field of the woke last node is 0; the woke type is used to identify the woke contents of data; the woke len is the woke length of data field; the woke data holds the woke real payload.

-  This list may be modified at a number of points during the bootup process.
-Therefore, when modifying this list one should always make sure to consider the case where the linked list already contains entries.
+  This list may be modified at a number of points during the woke bootup process.
+Therefore, when modifying this list one should always make sure to consider the woke case where the woke linked list already contains entries.

-  The setup_data is a bit awkward to use for extremely large data objects, both because the setup_data header has to be adjacent to the data object and because it has a 32-bit length field.
-However, it is important that intermediate stages of the boot process have a way to identify which chunks of memory are occupied by kernel data.
+  The setup_data is a bit awkward to use for extremely large data objects, both because the woke setup_data header has to be adjacent to the woke data object and because it has a 32-bit length field.
+However, it is important that intermediate stages of the woke boot process have a way to identify which chunks of memory are occupied by kernel data.

   Thus setup_indirect struct and SETUP_INDIRECT type were introduced in